 You’ll also want to take this time to look at how much your employer has withheld in taxes so far (or how much you’ve withheld, if you’re self-employed), to ensure it’s on track to cover most or all of your tax liability based on your projected income.

 - If you’re self-employed, this also keeps those quarterly income tax payments from surprising you, and protects you from overpaying on your tax installments only to get a refund later.

 While you’re at it, go over your total monthly budget, too.
 You might discover ways to trim your expenses and contribute more to your 401K retirement plan or 529 college plan, both of which might reduce your tax liability for the year.

 Talk Taxes With Your Spouse

 If you’re married, involve your spouse in your monthly tax check-up, especially if one or both of you has started a new job.
 Otherwise, you might be in for a surprise come tax time.

 That’s what happened to Kaitlin Morrison, a freelance writer, and her husband Jeff Greenlund, a chemist based in Washington State.
-“We went the whole first year of his new job without talking about taxes, and in April, when I began filing, I was in for a surprise.
+“We went the whole first year of his new job without talking about taxes, and when I began preparing our taxes, I was in for a surprise.
 We didn’t have enough withheld,” says Morrison.
 “We owed over $1,000.”

 Team up to do monthly tax “audits,” so you can anticipate how a new—hopefully, bigger—paycheck will affect your tax liability for the year.
 If you find you’re not withholding enough, you’ll have time to adjust your tax withholding before you file and before you’re looking at a four-figure tax bill.